 - Homeowner association fees or condo fees – If you purchase a condo, you can expect condo fees yet, not every community has a homeowners association.
 Association fees will vary according to the community and amenities.
 Fees are typically paid either monthly, quarterly, or annually.

-- Home maintenance – Every home needs maintaining so make sure you have money set aside for upkeep or repairs.
+- Home maintenance – Attention to your home’s maintenance needs is essential to protecting the long-term value of your investment.
+Every home needs maintaining so make sure you have money set aside for upkeep or repairs.

 - Lawn service – If you plan on maintaining your own lawn, you will need to invest in a mower, yard tools, and landscape materials.
 It is wise to estimate the costs of these items prior to purchasing a home.